 The assignments for this class will consist of homework, labs, and exams.

-Homework is due on Tuesday at the beginning of class.
+Homework is due on the day indicated at the beginning of class.
 Submit it online in LearningSuite before it is due.
 Submitted homework must be a PDF.

 Each homework is worth 25 points